Legacy-Visuals-Project/Animatium/README.md

     - Type: BOOLEAN
 - [X] legacyBlockOutlineRendering
     - Description: Restores the legacy block outline rendering from <=1.14.4.
     - Type: BOOLEAN
-- [X] removeFOVBasedProjection
-    - Description: Removes the inclusion of FOV in the camera projection calculations.
-    - Type: BOOLEAN
 - [X] hideModelWhilstSleeping
     - Description: Hides the player model whilst sleeping like in <=1.12?
 Only affects you.